M-Hashemzadeh/CGFFCM/README.md

 ## Condition and terms to use any sources of this project (Codes, Datasets, etc.):

-1) Please cite the following paper:
+1) Please cite the following papers:

-[1] A. G. Oskouei, M. Hashemzadeh, B. Asheghi, and M.-A. Balafar, "CGFFCM: Cluster-weight and Group-local Feature-weight learning in Fuzzy C-Means clustering algorithm for color image segmentation," Applied Soft Computing, p.
-108005, 2021/10/26/ 2021, doi: https://doi.org/10.1016/j.asoc.2021.108005.
+[1] A. Golzari Oskouei, M. Hashemzadeh, B. Asheghi, and M. A. Balafar, "CGFFCM: Cluster-weight and Group-local Feature-weight learning in Fuzzy C-Means clustering algorithm for color image segmentation," Applied Soft Computing, vol. 113, p.
+108005, 2021/12/01/ 2021, doi: https://doi.org/10.1016/j.asoc.2021.108005.

+[2] A. Golzari Oskouei and M. Hashemzadeh, "CGFFCM: A color image segmentation method based on cluster-weight and feature-weight learning," Software Impacts, vol. 11, p.
+100228, 2022/02/01/ 2022, doi: https://doi.org/10.1016/j.simpa.2022.100228.

-[2] M. Hashemzadeh, A. Golzari Oskouei, and N. Farajzadeh, "New fuzzy C-means clustering method based on feature-weight and cluster-weight learning," Applied Soft Computing, vol. 78, pp. 324-345, 2019/05/01/ 2019, doi: https://doi.org/10.1016/j.asoc.2019.02.038.2
+[3] M. Hashemzadeh, A. Golzari Oskouei, and N. Farajzadeh, "New fuzzy C-means clustering method based on feature-weight and cluster-weight learning," Applied Soft Computing, vol. 78, pp. 324-345, 2019/05/01/ 2019, doi: https://doi.org/10.1016/j.asoc.2019.02.038.

 2) Please do not distribute the database or source codes to others without the authorization from Dr. Mahdi Hashemzadeh (Corresponding author).